Hispanic-American History Timeline

 By Gail Diaz, Lehman College

 Please note that this timeline is devoted to the Hispanic presence in North America starting on April 2, 1513.
 While Latin America Timelines obviously begin much earlier, and cover the history of our antecedents in Latin America and Spain, they often exclude everything that happened in North America - even the accomplishments of the conquistadores who came north from the Caribbean and Mexico, and the Hispanics who followed them!
-With our timeline, our goal is to fill the huge gaps that leave U.S. Latinos out of U.S. history.
+With our timeline, our goal is to fill the huge gaps that leave U.S. Hispanics out of U.S. history.